Kusko25/ids-ws-23-rwth_Exam_Prep/README.md

+Prerequisites: It should work with the environment the lecture used.

 I used these notebooks to work through the first practice exam, mainly to aid understanding and check my answers.
 I recommend not running the cells before you tried to solve the task with paper and calculator first, but I'm not your mother so do as you please.